1995 Ford Mondeo Mk1 review: Retro Road Test

 Ford Mondeo

-Taking a seat in the 1995 Mondeo LX we’re testing here, it’s a strange contrast between old and new.
+Taking a seat in the 1995 Mondeo LX seen here offers a strange contrast between old and new.
 It looks relatively modern – the switchgear, for example, is logical and easy to find, while the seats feel comfortable enough for covering several hundred miles with ease.
 But visibility is incredible compared to a car of today.
-You sit a long way forward, all part of the ‘cab forward’ approach – with a raked windscreen and short, sloped bonnet.
+You sit a long way forward, all part of the ‘cab forward’ approach – with a raked windscreen and a short, sloped bonnet.

 The late Richard Parry-Jones, the man who would develop the original Ford Focus into arguably the best-handling C-segment car ever, was appointed as chief engineer for the Mondeo.
 He had the challenge of making it better than a Honda Accord or Nissan Primera – both class-leading in terms of dynamics at the time.
 And what a commendable job he and his ‘drive team’ did.

 An innovative suspension setup was developed, with the hatchback model here using Ford’s ‘Quadralink’ suspension at the rear, mounted onto a separate subframe to improve refinement.
-Power steering was standard across the range – at the insistence of said drive team, which included Jackie Stewart.
+Power steering was standard across the range – at the insistence of said drive team, which included former F1 world champion Jackie Stewart.

 Power in Ford UK’s heritage car comes from the popular four-cylinder 1.8-litre petrol Zetec engine, produced at the firm’s plant in Bridgend.
 It’s a likeable motor, especially combined with the five-speed manual gearbox, and keen to chase the entire rev-range.
 Officially it’ll hit 60mph in 10.5 seconds and is capable of 121mph.
 Not quick by today’s standards, but neither is it going to be left behind.